efekaanefe/Tetris-Game/README.md

 HOW TO PLAY:
 run main.py

-press any keyt to start playing
+press any key to start playing

 -down arrow -> fast down
 -up arrow -> rotate